Can’t find your website on Google? You’ll need to engage in some search engine optimization (SEO). Here’s how to get started.

-Solution: Bite the bullet and add some text.
+Solution: Bite the bullet and add some words.
 The text should include some keyword-rich copy (in other words, use the words in your copy that your prospects are searching for) and then link those words to the pages on your site where they can find more information.

 Too often companies have generic title tags, or just have their company name as the title, or use the same title on every single page…a huge missed opportunity.